LdDl/ch/README.md

 * ~~Import file of specific format~~ **Done as CSV**
 * ~~Export file of specific format~~ **Done as CSV**
+* Turn Restricted Shortest Path extension for CH-algorithm
+* Turn restrictions import (probably as CSV again)
-* Thoughts and discussions about OSM graph and extensions
+* Thoughts and discussions about OSM graph and extensions **Need some ideas about parsing and preparing**
 * Map matcher as another project **WIP**

 ## Theory